 Wilpena Pound, South Australia

-The vast mountain amphitheatre of Wilpena Pound, South Australia, should be considered one of Australia’s geological wonders, along with the Kata Tjuta, the Twelve Apostles, and Uluru.
-But Wilpena Pound remains little known and even less visited outside of South Australia, making it one of Australia’s hidden gems.
+The vast mountain amphitheatre of Wilpena Pound, South Australia, should be considered one of Australia‘s geological wonders, along with the Kata Tjuta, the Twelve Apostles, and Uluru.
+But Wilpena Pound remains little known and even less visited outside of South Australia, making it one of Australia‘s hidden gems.
+Wilpena pound is a truly extraordinary landscape within the magnificent Flinders ranges, for Odyssey Traveller on first viewing of Wilpena Pound it was incredible experience!

 Superficially, Wilpena Pound resembles the remnant of an ancient and violent cataclysm, a massive meteorite crater or catastrophic volcanic eruption.
 The geological reality is far more prosaic.
 Around 800 million years ago, sediments began to layer, in a formation known as the Adelaide Geosyncline.
 Pressure in the earth’s crust folded the sediments, creating a mountain range that once towered over the Himalayas.
 Over millennia, the mountains eroded, leaving the crater-like landscape we see today.
 The centre of the amphitheatre is a ‘remnant elevated synclinal basin’, meaning that the youngest rock layers are found at the bottom of the basin, with older layers on the surrounding hills.